phpmyadmin/phpmyadmin/setup.rst

    :ref:`faq1_26` for suggestions.
 #.
 Now you must configure your installation.
 There are two methods that
    can be used.
-Traditionally, users have hand-edited a copy of ``config.inc.php``, but now a wizard-style setup script is provided for those who prefer a graphical installation.
-Creating a ``config.inc.php`` is still a quick way to get started and needed for some advanced features.
+Traditionally, users have hand-edited a copy of :file:`config.inc.php`, but now a wizard-style setup script is provided for those who prefer a graphical installation.
+Creating a :file:`config.inc.php` is still a quick way to get started and needed for some advanced features.